- Resident Card

 Materials will be selected based on positive reviews in professional journals, list of award winning titles and or actual examination of materials.
 Some of the journals used for selection, but not limited to are: Library Journal, American Libraries, Publisher’s Weekly, Booklist, New York Times Book Review and the St. Louis Post Dispatch.
 Popular demand (bestsellers, school bibliographies, local interests) may be used as a criterion for selection of materials as well.
 Suggestions from the community for items to be considered for purchase are strongly recommended, but must also meet selection criteria.

 The library does not attempt to acquire textbooks that support local curricula but may acquire textbooks for general use by the public.
-The library will attempt to have popularitems available in a variety of formats including print, audio, electronic, large print, etc.).
+The library will attempt to have popular items available in a variety of formats including print, audio, electronic, large print, etc.).
 Generally only one copy of the item will be purchased (regardless of format)except when demand warrants another copy.
+The library goal is to have one copy per 5 requests on any item.

 DVD and audio recordings will meet the same general selection criteria as books.